Divorce Mediator - Legal Coach/Review Counsel

 Divorce Mediation Attorney in n Ansonia, Milford, Orange, Stratford, Seymour, Oxford, Woodbridge, Bethany, Woodbury, Southbury, Waterbury, Shelton, Bridgeport, Fairfield, Trumbull, Monroe, New Haven, Hamden, North Haven, North Branford, Branford, Westport, Wilton, Weston, Easton, Norwalk, Darien, New Canaan, Stamford, Greenwich.

 However, the profession of “divorce mediator” is largely unregulated.
 Almost anyone can hang a shingle and advertise their services in this arena.
 Usually mediators have at least some training in divorce law or psychology, but it is a good idea to review the qualifications of anyone proposed to you as a mediator before you hire.
-Also, keep in mind that any settlement you and your spouse reach through divorce mediation must still be submitted to the Court via the dissolution process so that a Judge can determine whether same is fair and equitable under all the circumstances and then incorporate same into your divorce decree.
+Also, keep in mind that any settlement you and your spouse reach through divorce mediation must still be submitted to the Court via the dissolution process so that a Judge can determine whether same is fair and equitable under all the facts and circumstances and then incorporate same into your divorce decree.

 While the role of a mediator is to promote discussion between two people who otherwise may have great difficulty talking to each other and reaching agreement on their own, success can only occur when both parties are negotiating in good faith and have reasonable expectations.
 Parties who underwent divorce mediation report greater satisfaction with custody and financial arrangements than those who have litigated each issue to the Court.